mordachai/com-hud/README.md

 - **Hotbar Integration**: Auto-loads macros for core moves and cinematic moves: core moves on page 1 and cinematic moves on page 2 of the Macro Hotbar
 - **Quick Roll Support**: Allows rolling with selected tags and themes without navigating away from the HUD
 - **Draggable**: Drag it around, see your game while playing it!
+- **Dynamite Moves Control Panel**: an easy way for the MC to determine which move is Dynamite for a character (see image below)

 ## Installation